matthewloden/OpAmp/README.md

 # OpAmp
+# Abstract
 Simple Implementation of an Op Amp with common mode feedback.
+The primary purpose of this design was to meet stability requiremetns for operation of this amplifier.
+The phase margin should be larger than 60 degrees under normal conditions.